The Keynesian consumption function expresses the level of consumer spending depending on three factors.

 - However, as incomes rise, people can afford the luxury of saving a higher proportion of their income.
-Therefore, as income rise, spending increases at a lower rate than disposable income.
+Therefore, as incomes rise, spending increases at a lower rate than disposable income.
 People with high incomes have a lower average propensity to spend.

-Implications of Consumption Function
+Implications of consumption function

 If you cut income tax for those on low income, they tend to have a higher marginal propensity to consume this extra income.
 Therefore, there is a large increase in spending.
 People with high incomes will tend to have a lower marginal propensity to consume.
 If they benefit from a tax cut, they will save a greater proportion.

-Shift in the Consumption Function
+Shift in the consumption function